DC Physics logo HOME | Practice Problems } Monthly Features | Textbook Errata | Humor | About DC Physics

 Select a new problem set.

-A ball is thrown straight upwards at a speed of 17.6 m/s and from a height of 2.4 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 33.9 m/s and from a height of 1.7 m above the ground.
+How fast is it traveling when it hits the ground? m/s

-A ball is thrown straight upwards at a speed of 28.5 m/s and from a height of 2.7 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 19.2 m/s and from a height of 2.8 m above the ground.
+How fast is it traveling when it hits the ground? m/s

-A ball is thrown straight upwards at a speed of 17.7 m/s and from a height of 2.1 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 32.7 m/s and from a height of 2.3 m above the ground.
+How fast is it traveling when it hits the ground? m/s

-A ball is thrown straight upwards at a speed of 22.3 m/s and from a height of 2.1 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 19.7 m/s and from a height of 3 m above the ground.
+How fast is it traveling when it hits the ground? m/s

-A ball is thrown straight upwards at a speed of 16.2 m/s and from a height of 2.8 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 21.8 m/s and from a height of 1.2 m above the ground.
+How fast is it traveling when it hits the ground? m/s

-A ball is thrown straight upwards at a speed of 26.2 m/s and from a height of 1.4 m above the ground.
-How much later does it hit the ground? s
+A ball is thrown straight upwards at a speed of 12.4 m/s and from a height of 2.3 m above the ground.
+How fast is it traveling when it hits the ground? m/s